Impact of Learning Transfer on Global Effectiveness

 The only performance impact that was not higher for those in the training plus transfer group was "Keeping projects on schedule and in scope."
 A number of participants indicated they did not manage projects directly and, therefore, left that blank.
 This could be a potential explanation for this outlier.

 The third major research question we asked was, "Which learning transfer activities were the most useful in supporting the transfer of learning?"
 To assess this, participants in the training plus transfer group were asked to rate the degree of importance of each learning transfer activity on a five-point scale ranging from "not important" to "very important."
 Subsequently, to gain better understanding of the relative value of the learning transfer activities, we also asked participants to rank the three transfer activities from "most important" to "least important."

 As the graph at right shows, all three learning transfer activities were rated as important with Skill Practice and Application somewhat more important than the Reinforcement e-mail reminders.

-As we delve further in the era of technology and globalization, the use of cross-cultural project and sales teams, cross-cultural buy-seller relationships, and cross-cultural management will become more prevalent.
+As we delve further in the era of technology and globalisation, the use of cross-cultural project and sales teams, cross-cultural buy-seller relationships and cross-cultural management will become more prevalent.
 Companies will strive to remain competitive by continuously developing their global capability.
 Thus, it becomes imperative for employees to know how to effectively communicate and build cross-cultural relationships in the workplace.